-- complete.html this html page shows when dallinger is run in debug mode and the experiment is complete. - error_dallinger.html this is a flexible error page that shows when something goes wrong. - launch.html this page is shown when the /launch route is pinged and the experiment starts successfully. - waiting.html this page shows a standard waiting room for experiments that require multiple users at once. - robots.txt this file is returned to bots (e.g. from Google) that bump into the experiment when crawling the internet. - dallinger2.js this is a javascript library with a number of helpful functions. - request.min.js this is required for dallinger2.js to work. - dallinger.css this contains several css classes that are used in the demos.
+- complete.html this html page shows when dallinger is run in debug mode and the experiment is complete. - error_dallinger.html this is a flexible error page that shows when something goes wrong. - launch.html this page is shown when the /launch route is pinged and the experiment starts successfully. - robots.txt this file is returned to bots (e.g. from Google) that bump into the experiment when crawling the internet. - dallinger.js this is a javascript library with a number of helpful functions. - request.min.js this is required for dallinger.js to work. - dallinger.css this contains several css classes that are used in the demos.